-Supported Tokens and Networks
+Supported Tokens & Networks

 Defi App provides comprehensive support for a wide range of tokens, ensuring users can trade, monitor, and manage their assets efficiently.
 Our token support combines data reliability with the flexibility to handle emerging tokens, leveraging the power of two robust data providers: CoinGecko and Codex.